sybrew/the-seo-framework/readme.txt

 **For everyone:**

 * **Added:**
-	* This plugin is now compatible with PHP 8.0.0-RC1<https://wiki.php.net/todo/php80>.
+	* TSF is now compatible with PHP 8.0.0-RC1<https://wiki.php.net/todo/php80>.
 This ensures compatibility with PHP 8.0.0 when it becomes generally available, but changes may be provisionary.
 		* Although a new PHP version is exciting, we advise against updating until the dust has settled.
 PHP 8.0 brings many deprecations and breaking changes, and those will probably cause many issues on your website for months to come, until all your plugins and theme have been updated accordingly.
 There's also no noticeable nor notable benefit using PHP 8.0 over PHP 7.4 for WordPress.
 	* When Polylang is active, you can access any sitemap language via the `lang` query --- even when Polylang settings are configured otherwise.
 This helps mitigate any sporadic issues you might still encounter.
 		* For example (es for Spanish sitemap): `https://example.com/sitemap.xml?lang=es`.